 Evaluating student work is one of the most important and most difficult aspects of teaching.
 Your expectations for each graded component of the course, including participation, should be included in the course syllabus or assignment descriptions.
-Written or posted assignment descriptions that provide explanations for each assignment, project, or paper; articulate its connection to student learning goals and objectives, and clarify evaluation criteria are best practices and help students understand your expectations for their learning.
+Written or posted assignment descriptions that provide explanations for each assignment, project, or paper can articulate its connection to student learning goals and objectives, and clarify evaluation criteria are best practices and help students understand your expectations for their learning.
+Faculty who use checklists or rubrics can help students better understand what the expectations are for a project, and may also improve their grading effectiveness.

 Teaching effectiveness and student learning can be significantly strengthened by providing useful feedback.
 The following suggestions can help you provide feedback that helps students understand both their areas of strength and areas for improvement: